mckennapsean/dissertation/content/03-framework.md

 We highlight two distinct kinds of methods used in each design activity:
+_generative_ versus _evaluative_, as shown in [@fig:genoreval].
+Generative
-_generative_ versus _evaluative_.
-Generative methods are largely meant to be divergent and create many artifacts, such as methods for brainstorming [@Maiden2007; @Howard2008] or increasing creativity [@Maiden2004b;
-@Goodwin2013a].
-Evaluative methods, on the other hand, are convergent and filter artifacts, such as methods that elicit feedback from domain experts [@Beyer1997;
-@Lam2011a] or user studies [@Cairns2008; @Lazar2010].
-This distinction between
+methods are largely meant to be divergent and create many artifacts, such as methods for brainstorming [@Maiden2007; @Howard2008] or increasing creativity [@Maiden2004b; @Goodwin2013a].
+Evaluative methods, on the other hand, are convergent and filter artifacts, such as methods that elicit feedback from domain experts [@Beyer1997; @Lam2011a] or user studies [@Cairns2008;
-generation and evaluation is common within the design community [@Brown2009;
-@Hevner2008; @Hanington2003; @Christiaans2010; @Hevner2008].
-Interestingly, some
+@Lazar2010].
+This distinction between generation and evaluation is common within the design community [@Brown2009; @Hevner2008; @Hanington2003; @Christiaans2010;
-methods can be both generative and evaluative, such as observation and interviewing.
-In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010].
+@Hevner2008].
+Interestingly, some methods can be both generative and evaluative, such as observation and interviewing.
+In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011;
+@Goodwin2013a; @DIS2010].
 This further encourages novice visualization designers to consider evaluation early, and often, for each of the design activities they complete.

 The design activity framework further characterizes the methods based on two